 - If you have any registration questions please call the Jefferson Service Center and ask for Heather Sisk in the Camping Department 706-693-2446

 Camps have limited space and fill quickly.
 Camp is open to all boys and girls regardless of race, creed, color, or national origin.
-No Scout will be denied the opportunity to attend Camp because of a physical or mental disability as long as his doctor has given him permission to attend.
+No Scout will be denied the opportunity to attend Camp because of a physical or mental disability as long as his/her doctor has given him/her permission to attend.
 Your Camp Director must know about any special requirements before camp starts so that the staff can be prepared to provide the best possible experience.

 WHAT SHOULD I BRING TO CAMP?